ChrisPerkinsUK/docker-compose-gogs/README.md

 This installation uses the official Postgres database image from docker hub. https://hub.docker.com/_/postgres/

-At the top of the form is a section for Databse settings.
+At the top of the form is a section for Database settings.
 For this configuration enter the following details:

 #### Database Type:
 > Database Type: PostgresSQL